 “My Mind Goes in Only One Direction”

-Most partners without Attention Deficit Disorder find it hard to get their partner’s attention, and this can be maddening.
+Most partners without ADD find it hard to get their partner’s attention, and this can be maddening.
 Distractibility plays a role, but so does directional focus.
 “Once I get going on something, particularly if it’s interesting, my mind is going all in one direction.
 So when my partner asks or tells me something, I might answer or look at him, but I’m not really ‘pointed’ toward him.
 This often happens when I’m at my computer.”

 1. Don’t assume your partner is paying attention to you.
 Let her tell you when she’s fully focused, then begin the conversation.